Harry Styles New Song ‘Sign Of The Times’ Fails To Make As Big An Impact As Zayn Malik Due To Spotify Error

 Fortunately for Harry, the battle is not yet over.
 The new charts will be announced on April 14, meaning the number of views accumulated over the past few days could possibly allow him to jump to the top of the charts.
 The former 1D star’s decision to pursue a solo career attracted a lot of interest towards him as fans were eager to see what he has to offer.
 It also provided a chance for fans to see how they would perform in their solo careers.

-So far Zayn has been a huge success and it was only a matter of time until another member of the band decided to follow in his footsteps.
-Harry’s solo pursuit is one of the biggest moves in the music industry and thus the huge amount of pressure for “Signs of the Times” to top the charts.
+So far, Zayn has been a huge success, and it was only a matter of time until another member of the band decided to follow in his footsteps.
+Harry’s solo pursuit is one of the biggest moves in the music industry and thus, the huge amount of pressure for “Signs of the Times” to top the charts.

 [Featured Image by Jason Merritt/Getty Images]